 Windows Automation and Desktop Automation are at the heart of this course.
 In this course, you will learn about the free Windows application testing tool WinAppDriver and how to do Automation using WinAppDriver.
 You will also get example source code and step-by-step test automation examples.
 This course is about Appium WinAppDriver Windows Desktop UI Automation Testing in C# DotNet.

 Automated testing is the way to go regarding desktop testing on Windows.
 Two popular tools for this are WinAppDriver and Appium.
 WinAppDriver is a Windows Application Driver that supports Selenium-like UI testing of Windows desktop applications.
 Appium, on the other hand, is a cross-platform mobile app automation tool that can also be used for desktop testing.
 WinAppDriver and Appium offer a powerful combination for automated desktop testing on Windows.
 These tools allow you to test your desktop applications for functionality, performance, and compatibility across different Windows versions and configurations.
 The best part is that you can automate the entire testing process, which saves you time and ensures consistent results.

 WinAppDriver provides the following things to facilitate Automated Testing:

-API support for various programming languages, including C Sharp (C#), Java, Python, and many more.
+API support for various programming languages, including C Sharp (C#), Java, Python, and many more, is available.

 Checkbox test automation